Medical School: What You Need to Know

 Letter of Recommendation

 Houghton College utilizes an advisory committee, the Health Professions Recommendation Committee (HPRC), for the purpose of writing an institutional letter of recommendation.
 Any student registered in the pre-medical program is free to request a letter from the committee by submitting a signed request for institutional letter of recommendation at the beginning of the application cycle.
 After a request is received, the student is assigned to a member of the HPRC.
 This person will be responsible for drafting a letter of recommendation from the college.
-As part of this process, students ask for individual letters of recommendation/support from faculty or other mentors who know them well and can speak to the personal qualities noted above.
+As part of this process, students ask for individual letters of recommendation/support from faculty members or other mentors who know them well and can speak to the personal qualities noted above.
 Quotes from these letters and information from an interview with the student as well as from the Applicant Information Form and student essays are used by the committee member to draft a composite letter, which is then reviewed and endorsed by the committee as a whole.

 The committee uses the following scale in recommending applicants to medical schools: